-(2) The time period referred to in Paragraph one of this Section shall not include the period of child-care leave and a period of leave without retention of work remuneration which is longer than four weeks within one year.
+(2) The time period referred to in Paragraph one of this Section shall not include the period of parental leave and a period of leave without retention of remuneration which is longer than four weeks within one year.

 Section 153.
-Leave without Retention of Work Remuneration
+Leave without Retention of Remuneration

-(1) An employer, upon the request of an employee to the care and supervision of which before the approval of adoption by a court on the basis of a decision by an Orphan's court has been given a child to be adopted, may grant him or her leave without retention of work remuneration.
-Such leave shall be granted for the time period as is specified in the decision of the Orphan's court regarding the care and supervision of the child to be adopted.
-If the Orphan's court takes a decision regarding an extension of the time period for care and supervision, the leave shall be extended up to the time of the coming into effect of the court decision regarding approval of the adoption.
+(1) An employer may grant a leave without retention of remuneration, if it is requested by an employee to the care and supervision of which a child to be adopted has been given before the approval of adoption by a court on the basis of a decision of the Orphan's and Custody Court.
+Such leave shall be granted for the time period as is specified in the decision of the Orphan's and Custody Court on the care and supervision of the child to be adopted.
+If the Orphan's and Custody Court takes the decision on the extension of the time period for care and supervision, the leave shall be extended up to the time of the coming into effect of the court decision on the approval of the adoption.
 Such leave shall be counted in the total length of service, but it shall not be counted towards the annual paid leave.

-(1) An employer shall grant a leave without retention of work remuneration if this is requested by an employee who cares for a child as a foster family or as a guardian, as well as an employee who, in compliance with the decision of the Orphan's court, cares for and raises the child of other person.
-This leave shall be granted for a period of time defined in the decision of the Orphan's court, but not longer than until the child reaches one and a half years of age.
+(11) An employer shall grant a leave without retention of remuneration when requested so by an employee taking care of a child in the capacity of a foster family or a guardian, as well as by an employee who is actually caring for and upbringing another person's child in accordance with a decision by an Orphan's and Custody Court.
+Such leave shall be granted for the time period which is laid down in the decision of the Orphan's and Custody Court, but no longer than until the child is one and a half years old.
 Such leave shall be counted in the total length of service, but it shall not be counted towards the annual paid leave.

-$(1^2)$ An employer shall grant a leave without retention of work remuneration to an employee who performs service in the National Guard of the Republic of Latvia if the employer receives the information regarding the employee's involvement in the performance of the tasks or training of the National Guard from the Commander of the National Guard unit in compliance with the term and the procedure defined in regulatory enactments regulating the service in the National Guard.
-The leave without retention of work remunderation shall be granted for the time period specified in the statement issued by the Commander of the National Guard unit.
+(1^2) An employer shall grant leave without retention of remuneration to an employee who is performing his or her service in the National Guard of the Republic of Latvia, provided that the Commander of the National Guard unit has informed the employer regarding involvement of the employee in the execution of the tasks of the National Guard in accordance with the time period and procedures laid down in the laws and regulations governing the service in the National Guard.
+The leave without retention of remuneration shall be granted for a term specified in the statement issued by the Commander of the National Guard unit.

-(2) The previous work of an employee who utilises the leave reffered to Paragraph $1.^{1}$ and Paragraph $1.^{2}$ of this Section shall be retained.
-If this is not possible, the employer shall ensure similar or equivalent work with not less favourable conditions and employment provisions.
+(2) The previous position of an employee who uses the leave referred to in Paragraph one, $1.^1$ and $1.^2$ of this Section shall be preserved.
+If this is not possible, the employer shall ensure similar or equivalent position with not less advantageous working conditions and employment provisions.

-(3) An employer, upon the request of an employee, may grant him or her leave without retention of work remuneration also in other cases.
+(3) An employer, upon the request of an employee, may grant him or her leave without retention of remuneration also in other cases.